Profoundly positive scientific answers are emerging:

 To implement and apply the leading edge of science in pattern recognition and fractal analysis, Professor Richard Taylor of the University of Oregon was asked in 2003 to perform his proprietary fractal analysis on a group of paintings from Pollock’s Paradigm.
 His research demonstrated that they were “composed of the specific form of fractals found in Pollock’s poured paintings.”
 These were the first pieces ever tested by Taylor and his associates that had been found to be an exact match to the known Pollock patterns, other than already authenticated works of Jackson Pollock.
 Richard Taylor’s research is still ongoing with more than 30 paintings analyzed to date.

-The presence of a specific match on numerous canvas pieces and a number of paintings on paper and artboard, all of which are part of The Nemeth Collection / Pollock’s Paradigm, must certainly constitute a unique and convincing validation.(See discussion of this on the Azusa Pacific exhibition page here)
+The presence of a specific match on numerous canvas pieces and a number of paintings on paper and artboard, all of which are part of the Pollock’s Paradigm collection, must certainly constitute a unique and convincing validation.(See discussion of this on the Azusa Pacific exhibition page here)

 C1 is referenced in Richard Taylor’s analysis as Revelation I